 Seems too good to be true?
 Let me tell you my story.

 Last year, I quit my coding bootcamp (read more here if you are curious why), but I did not give up on web development.
 I still wanted to build pretty websites for myself and others.
 Hence, I continued reviewing the fundamentals of HTML/CSS and JS.
 Honestly, I would not consider myself a productive person.
 There were days I just lay in bed, reading technical articles.
 I neither finished my portfolio website nor had a strong online presence (my Twitter page in case you don't believe me).
-With that said, not even in my wildest dream did I expect to land a tech job (three, to be precise).
+Not even in my wildest dream did I expect to land a tech job (three, to be precise).

 1. Start applying early